physik932/code-sample/README.md

 I started by learning about Spring Boot and how to wire up the basic REST functions to use locally.
 I got this set up by referencing the Spring Boot Hello World app and documentation.
 I added H2 as the in-memory persistent database because I had used it in previous projects for prototyping.
-I used a repository class and used the @Autowired annotation to map our repository and rest controller class to each other.
+I used a repository class and the @Autowired annotation to map our repository and rest controller class to each other.
 I refactored `Motd` to `MotdMain` for the main application and used `Motd` as an entity class to map to our database.

-Working with Spring Boot because pretty easy due to the overwhelming amount of documentation, tutorials, and general info out about it.
+Working with Spring Boot became easier due to the amount of documentation, tutorials, and general info available.
 I was recommended a Spring Boot class on Udemy which I started and purchased a Spring related "masterclass" to learn more of what it is capable of.

 ### Fixing the broken test and Adding my own

 I was able to fix the initial test pretty quick by adjusting the expected text.
 I added another test for the PUT operation to update the motd, but ran into issues where the `updateMotd()` test would work but the `getMotd()` test would fail.
 I found the Spring application context persists between tests.
 I used the `@DirtiesContext` annotation to fix this.
+The annotation allows the test application context to be reset per test method run.

 ### Maven, Docker, and Plugin Issues
 Initially, I was searching for a way for Maven to build my Docker image to reduce the amount of steps for deployment.